top of page

 • Disease resistance to life cycle attributes

-The soy research and breeding community have contributed to this collection of trait markers.
+The soy research and breeding community have contributed to this collection of trait markers (Appendix A).
 The effort to build this collection should be ongoing, enriching the panel with additional trait markers as new discoveries are made.

 Table 2: Selected traits, genes, and associated number of markers in the panel

-The 1k Soy Community SNP Panel serves as a useful tool for conducting genomic selection, genomic prediction, and germplasm identification
+The Soybean Community SNP Panel serves as a useful tool for conducting genomic selection, genomic prediction, and germplasm identification.

 bottom of page